-Short Term Commissioning Position (by 2013) Medium Tem Commission Position (by 2016) Longer Term Commissioning (>2016) Remove at least 2FE of capacity.
+Short Term Commissioning Position Medium Tem Commission Position Longer Term Commissioning

+(by 2013) (by 2016) (>2016)

+Remove at least 2FE of capacity.

 There are currently 47 primary schools in the Maidstone District and a total of 1736 places available annually in Reception Year.
 The District has sufficient capacity to accommodate pupil numbers throughout the forecast period, with the exception of Reception Year places in 2015, when a forecast bulge may result in a deficit of around 47 places.
 A new free school, The Tiger School, opens in September 2012.
 Initially it will provide up to 60 Reception Year places, and ultimately provide 420 places across all year groups.
 With this additional capacity, we anticipate 3.5% of Year R places to be vacant in September 2012 in Maidstone Town.